jonasschneider/cor/README.md

 [x] Enter 64-bit long mode and never worry about the 80s again [x] Print something on the serial console
-[x] Set up debugging symbols & stack traces for stage2 kernel code [ ] Make something like a shell over serial
-[ ] ELF userspace binary loader
+[x] Set up debugging symbols & stack traces for stage2 kernel code [ ] ELF userspace binary loader
-[ ] Multitasking / Scheduler / Process isolation
+  [ ] Make a minimal ELF that uses statically linked kernel functions to print something [ ] Implement MVP ELF loader in stage2
-[ ] PCI device detection (virtio)
+  [ ] Memory management
+[ ] Implement syscall basics (choose INT 0x14 for fun, maybe start with just exit, then write) [ ] permanent ring switch when starting init (except for syscalls) [ ] Create an actual toolchain
+  [x] Make a "hello world" binary that runs on host Linux and is as static as it gets (no libc) [ ] appropriately mod dietlibc for our syscall semantics [ ] Make something like a shell over serial (this will be our /sbin/init) [ ] Multitasking / Scheduler (make ringswitch non-permanent) [ ] PCI device detection (virtio)
 [ ] Networking -> DHCP + TCP/IP
 [ ] Tiniest VFS implementation possible (read-only single-level?)